 'Consolidation' loan providers

-However, consolidation providers should be approached with caution since the loan amount, albeit at the low rate, often comes with a fixed number of repayments spread over a very long period.
+This can trip people up because consolidation providers often offer loans with a fixed number of repayments spread over a very long period of time.

 Spreading repayments over a long period means that people pay more interest on the value of the loan and therefore end up spending more.